 Despite Northern hemisphere peatlands counting for just three to five per cent of total land area, they contain around 33 per cent of global soil carbon.
 Therefore, peatlands have a strong natural potential to save carbon and play an important role in nature-based solutions for climate change.

 When peatlands are drained, the well-preserved carbon inside them is released as greenhouse gases into the atmosphere.
 That is why it is important to keep peatlands wet.
 Unfortunately, many peatlands are degraded and emit rather than store carbon: the global annual greenhouse gas emissions from drained organic soils are twice that from aviation, with CO2 emissions from drained and burned peatlands equating to 10 per cent of all annual fossil fuel emissions.
 We need to act now to prevent further degradation and encourage more recovery of our remaining peatlands.

 What does Care-Peat do?

-An important output of Care-Peat is the publication of management and decision support tool, and a set of socio-economic models concerning the best options for peatland restoration in regard to carbon storage.
-This way, the results of the project are transferred and replicated to users across North-West Europe to determine the most appropriate management measures, even after Care-Peat has ended.
+Important outputs of Care-Peat are the publication of a management and decision support tool, and a set of socio-economic models concerning the best options for peatland restoration in regard to carbon storage.
+This way the results of the project are transferred and replicated to users across North West Europe to determine the most appropriate management measures, even after Care-Peat has ended.